js0-site/rust/expire_set/README.md

 `expire_set` is a specialized Rust library designed for high-throughput scenarios where items need to expire after a short duration, such as **caching 404 request paths** to prevent DoS attacks.

-Unlike traditional TTL caches that store a timestamp for *every single item*, `expire_set` uses a double-buffering strategy.
-This approach eliminates the memory overhead of per-item timestamps and the CPU overhead of checking them, making it extremely memory-efficient and fast.
+It is a wrapper around `expire_cache`, providing a simplified `Set` interface while leveraging the efficient double-buffering expiration strategy of the underlying library.

 ## Features

 - **Memory Efficient**: Does **not** store expiration timestamps for individual items.
-Saves significant memory when caching millions of small items (like IP addresses or URLs).
 - **Ideal for Short-Lived Cache**: Perfect for use cases like "expire after 1 minute," such as 404 flooding protection or deduplication buffers.
-- **High Performance**: Uses `unsafe` raw pointers and `AtomicUsize` to avoid `Arc` reference counting overhead.
+- **High Performance**: Leverages `expire_cache`'s lock-free and double-buffering mechanisms.
-- **Concurrency**: Built on `DashSet` for thread-safe, concurrent access.
+- **Concurrency**: Thread-safe concurrent access.
-- **Automatic Bulk Expiration**: Background timer rotates buffers to expire old items in bulk, rather than scanning for expired items one by one.
+- **Automatic Bulk Expiration**: Background timer rotates buffers to expire old items in bulk.
-- **Zero Overhead Sharing**: State is shared between the timer and the main struct using raw pointers.

 ## Usage